kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     !!!example
         ```
         alb.ingress.kubernetes.io/load-balancer-name: custom-name
         ```

+- <a name="load-balancer-name-prefix">`alb.ingress.kubernetes.io/load-balancer-name-prefix`</a> specifies the custom name prefix to use for the load balancer.
+The provided value will have 11 characters appended to it for uniqueness.
+Prefixes longer than 21 characters will be treated as an error.

+    !!!note "Merge Behavior"
+        `name-prefix` is exclusive across all Ingresses in an IngressGroup.

+        - Once defined on a single Ingress, it impacts every Ingress within the IngressGroup.

+    !!!example
+        The created load balancer name will be `custom-name-prefix-xxxxxxxxxx`, with the last portion being a unique identifier.

+        ```
+        alb.ingress.kubernetes.io/load-balancer-name-prefix: custom-name-prefix
+        ```

 - <a name="target-type">`alb.ingress.kubernetes.io/target-type`</a> specifies how to route traffic to pods.
 You can choose between `instance` and `ip`: